 Geographic-Specific Home Loans

 Depending on where you’re looking, you may find a geographic-specific home loan program for police officers.
 You’ll find these most often in major metropolitan areas where real estate prices are high.
 Chicago, for example, has an excellent home buying assistance program available to police officers who work in the city.

 The Chicago Public Safety Officer Home Buyer Assistance Program is a pilot program that was developed to improve struggling neighborhoods by encouraging law enforcement officials to purchase homes in those communities.
 Eligible police officers who meet the maximum income requirements receive $30,000 to help with down payment and closing costs.
 Many geographic-specific programs require buyers live in the home for a certain number of years to receive full benefits.
 Your Homes for Heroes mortgage specialist will help you navigate all of the details and requirements for you.

 HUD Good Neighbor Next Door

-As a law enforcement professional, you have a fantastic opportunity to participate in the HUD Good Neighbor Next Door program that helps public servants purchase homes in revitalizing neighborhoods.
+As a law enforcement professional, you have a fantastic opportunity to participate in the HUD Good Neighbor Next Door.
+This program helps public servants like law enforcement officers, first responders, and teachers purchase homes in revitalizing neighborhoods.
 Through this program, you can buy a HUD home for 50 percent of the appraised value when the house is in a designated area.
-You must agree to live at the property for at least three years to qualify for the Good Neighbor Next Door program.
-Programs like these are a great way for police officers to save money and start improving communities from the day you move in.
+You must agree to live at the property for 36 months to qualify for the Good Neighbor Next Door program.
+Programs like these are great for police officers to save money and improve communities from the day they move in.

 Time to Buy

-Are you a police officer looking for help financing your next home purchase?
-Sign up today and see how Homes for Heroes can help you save money.
+Are you a police officer or law enforcement professional looking for help financing your next home purchase?
+Sign up today for more information to see how Homes for Heroes can help you save money.